 Do Moles Bite People?

-Moles have powerful front claws and streamlined bodies that make them perfectly suited for a subterranean lifestyle.
-They create extensive tunnel systems underneath the soil to find insects, grubs, and earthworms to snack on.
-Some extend through entire bushes or alongside garden rows, which let them protect themselves from predators.
+Moles have powerful front claws and streamlined bodies that make them perfectly suited for their subterranean life.
+They create extensive tunnel systems underneath the soil and feast on insects, grubs, and earthworms.
+Some of their tunnels extend through entire bushes or alongside garden rows, protecting them from predators.

 Contrary to popular belief, moles aren’t rodents.
-They have small and sharp incisors, canines, premolar, and molar teeth just like other mammals.
-None are particularly large or menacing.
-Instead, they’re more equipped to penetrate an unlucky insect’s exoskeleton.
+They have small and sharp incisors, canines, premolar, and molar teeth like other mammals, perfect for penetrating an unlucky insect’s exoskeleton.

 Moles are mostly peaceful creatures.
-If you try to handle one improperly or corner it with no escape route, it could attack with a little nibble.
-However, given their solitary lifestyle, mole bites are quite rare in practice.
+If you try to handle or corner one, it might attack with a little nibble.
+However, mole bites are rare.

 Can Moles Bite Pets?

-Just as moles could bite if a human provokes them, they could also do the same for a pet.
-However, a mole’s teeth are designed to chew on insects rather than defend itself.
-Your pet would probably kill a mole before it has the chance to bite back.
+Just as moles could bite if a human provokes them, they could do the same for a pet.
+But a mole’s teeth are designed to chew on insects rather than defend itself.
+Your pet would probably kill a mole before it has a chance to bite back.

 To minimize the chance of a mole encounter, keep your pets supervised when they’re outdoors, and train dogs not to dig around areas where you know moles have built tunnels.